-Instagram was hacked yesterday.
+Instagram was hacked.
 Many users found themselves locked out of their accounts.
 Here are the steps you need to take if it happened to you.

 Even if Instagram didn’t acknowledge the hack, the facts are there: many users found themselves locked out of their accounts after hackers successfully accessed Instagram’s database.
 If you can still access your account, you’re in the green.
 If you’ve been locked out, this is how you can restore your account now.